 - living or working in the ACT, AND

-- not enrolled in or attending secondary school or college.
+- not enrolled in or attending secondary school or college except where the student:

 Places are strictly limited and offered on a first-in-first-served basis.

-The Specialist Makeup Services – CUA51015 Diploma of Screen and Media is a nationally recognised qualification, equipping you with the necessary skills, knowledge and outlook to succeed working specifically as a professional Makeup Artist.
+The SHB40115 Certificate IV in Beauty Therapy is a nationally recognised qualification, equipping you with the necessary skills, knowledge and outlook to succeed working specifically as a professional beauty therapist.

-This program is delivered two days per week for a period of 12 months or two evenings per week for a period of 12 months.
+This program is delivered three days per week for a period of 11 months or two evenings per week for a period of 18 months.
 Students study as per the ACT school terms.

 WHAT DO I NEED?

-You need to have Internet and computer access, meet the eligibility criteria, be able to attend weekly training days and have a passion for makeup.
+You need to have Internet and computer access, meet the eligibility criteria, be able to attend weekly training days and have a passion for beauty.